ChandniMehta9/interview-project-cafe-os/README.md

 appropriate migrations.
 Use `pnpm db:migrate` to migrate the database, then use `pnpm data-migrate` to seed the initial database with data.

+For context, the database library we make use of here is called drizzle.
+See more information at https://orm.drizzle.team/

 ### Starting the Application

 use `pnpm start` to start the application once the database is situated.